 TIP: Private lessons can be reserved for up to six members of similar ability with instructors who specialize in working with a whole family group.
 Group lessons are also an option.
 If you’re looking for a mix of ski and snowboard lessons, those can be arranged as well.

 At noon, we headed over to Outback Peak, where we ate lunch at the The Outpost on North Peak overlooking summit-to-summit views.
 Breckenridge Resort lies to the south and you can also see other mountains that the locals call “fourteeners,” peaks that reach 14,000 feet.

-For families, the resort’s unrivaled Kids Ski Free program means that a family can enjoy time together without breaking the bank.
+For families, the resort’s unrivaled Kids Ski Free program means that a family can enjoy time together without breaking the bank because children ski for free.
 It’s also worth noting that Kidtopia, Keystone’s free family friendly programming, is offered every day of the winter season.
 Activities range from night tubing and live music to snow forts and special sweet treats.